Thermodynamic potential for quark-gluon plasma with finite quark masses and chemical potential: Conclusion

 \section{Conclusion}

-We have developed a method for the incorporation of realistic quark masses into the thermal contribution to the thermodynamic potential for quarks with finite mass and arbitrary finite chemical potential.
-We summarize the method of periodic-regularization for finite quark masses and show that this is stable for an interesting window of chemical potential up to near the quark mass, but diverges as the chemical potential exceeds the quark mass.
-We show that by implementing a Pad\' e (or polynomial) interpolation between the finite mass and massless quark regimes it is possible to avoid the ultraviolet singularities in the transition region from low to large baryon chemical potential.
+We have developed a method for the incorporation of realistic quark masses into the two-loop contribution to the bag-model thermodynamic potential for quarks with finite mass and finite chemical potential.
+We show that the method of periodic-regularization for finite quark masses is stable for an interesting window of chemical potential up to near the $s$-quark mass, but diverges as the chemical potential exceeds the quark mass.
+Nevertheless, this is an improvement over treatments with massless quarks that can significantly overestimate the pressure contribution from quarks with finite mass at low chemical potential.
+A rigorous Pad\' e interpolation between the finite mass and massless quark regimes was shown to be unstable to the generation of spurious poles in the interpolation scheme, however, we have shown that lower-order interpolation schemes gives a good representation of the Pad\'e infinite series without the introduction of spurious poles.
+Nevertheless, in all the interpolation schemes there is an inherent uncertainty of order 30\%.
+Moreover, we have found that it is impractical to implement a consistent polynomial interpolation for the wide range of temperatures and chemical potentials of relevance in practical applications.
+We suggest that a simple logarithmic interpolation between the $s$-quark mass and some multiple (say 2 times the quark mass) is within the uncertainty of the various interpolation schemes and much simpler to implement.

-In a future work we will explore the impact of this treatment on the high temperature proto-neutron stars of core collapse supernovae.
+We have shown that implementing the two loop corrections leads to substantial changes in the QCD phase diagram.
+In particular, the two-loop corrections push the phase transition to higher temperatures and densities.
+For a fixed bag constant, this will tend to diminish observable effects from the QCD transition in supernovae and neutron stars.
+It will also cause a slight change in the QCD phase transition in the early universe.
+This could affect the relic temperatures of neutrinos (e.g. $\nu_\tau$) that decouple near the temperature of the QCD phase transition.